 Known as the ‘Paris of the Orient’ and a ‘Paradise for Adventurers’, Shanghai was to provide an unlikely refuge for approximately 18,000 European Jewish refugees escaping the horrors of Nazi Germany.
 Since the 1990s, autobiographies, documentaries, exhibitions and reunions with former refugees have sought to record the history of this ‘Port of Last Resort’.
 In more recent years there has been a concerted effort by scholars seeking to document the wider history of Asia rescue independently from the history of Shanghai by looking to the ports of Manila and Kobe.
 Despite these attempts to write a more comprehensive history of Jewish refuge in Asia, a major gap in our understanding persists due to the absence of Hong Kong.

 In the post-war years, the port of Hong Kong played a complex and little understood role in the migration of refugees from China.
-This project seeks to uncover the work of the Jewish Community in facilitating refugee transit in partnership with Jewish and non-Jewish aid agencies operating in and around Hong Kong, including the American Jewish Joint Distribution Committee and the International Refugee Organisation, and record the experiences of those transiting through the colony, which included European as well as Russian Jews.
+This project seeks to uncover the work of the Jewish Community in facilitating refugee transit in partnership with Jewish and non-Jewish aid agencies operating in and around Hong Kong, including the American Jewish Joint Distribution Committee and the International Refugee Organisation, and record the experiences of those transiting through the colony, which included European, Russian and Iraqi Jews.